leon-gh/InputEvents/docs/EventJoystick.md

 ### Setup

-Setup methods are typically called from within `setup()` but can be updated at runtime.
+Setup methods are typically called from within `setup()` but can also be updated at runtime.

+Only `begin()` and `setCallback()` are required methods.

+In most cases the methods below are not required but provide a range of options to change the configuration to suit your hardware and functional requirements.

+In addition to the [common methods](Common.md#common-methods) the following are available for EventJoystick:

 #### `void setCallback(CallbackFunction func)`